Five Nights at Freddy's 4: Gameplay

 The player shines their flashlight down the left hallway in order to see if there are any animatronics that need to be closed off.

 Five Nights at Freddy's 4 is a point-and-click survival horror game.
 Like previous games in the series, the player is tasked with surviving from midnight to 6:00 a.m. against homicidal animatronics.
 Unlike previous installments where the protagonists were security guards, the player controls a young child in his bedroom fending off nightmarish hallucinations of animatronic threats.

 Unlike previous games in the series, the player does not have access to a network of security cameras, and must take advantage of audio cues in order to track the movement of the animatronics.
 The player is able to run around the bedroom, going between the closet, bed, and two doors.
-The player's only means of delaying animatronic advancement is a flashlight, which can be flashed in the four aforementioned areas to scare them away.
+The player's only means of delaying animatronic advancement is a flashlight, which can be flashed in either the doors or the bed to scare them away.
 The player can also temporarily hold one of the doors shut at a time.
 If an animatronic enters the room or if the player encounters one directly, the player will be jumpscared and killed.
 On the fifth night, the enemies are replaced by a single animatronic known as Nightmare Fredbear, which is immune to being flashed with the flashlight, instead becoming more aggressive.

 In-between nights, the player can attempt a minigame similar to red light, green light against a character named Plushtrap.
 If the player is successful, two hours are removed from the next night.
 Additionally, Atari-styled minigames are also playable, which provide insight on the lore of the series and is the source of the game's plot.
 These minigames are absent from mobile versions of the game.